LucasCardoso197/irc_kalinka/README.md

-Project of an internet relay chat for academic purposes.
+## Project of an internet relay chat for academic purposes

 How to run:
 First use the command to compile: